catholicconnectmatrimony-sudo/matri/TECH-STACK.md

 - **Lazy realtime connections**: Only subscribe to Supabase Realtime channels when a conversation is open; disconnect after 5–10 minutes of inactivity to stay well under the free-tier 500 concurrent cap.
 - **Message retention**: Keep 6–12 months of chat history in the primary `messages` table.
 Run the weekly cleanup job below once growth accelerates; export to Supabase Storage only if long-term archives are required.
 - **Media handling**: Store photos and attachments in Supabase Storage; persist only metadata and `storage_path` keys in Postgres.
 Use signed URLs for access.
--- **Scheduled work**: Use the consolidated Vercel Cron schedule (≤8 jobs).
+- **Scheduled work**: Use the consolidated Vercel Cron schedule (≤8 jobs).
 Group adjacent tasks inside each invocation to stay within Hobby limits and log every run to a `cron_runs` table so the admin “Operations” widget can show last run, duration, and status.
+- **Bandwidth planning**: Track Vercel bandwidth weekly; Hobby tier caps at 100 GB/month.
+Trigger upgrade to Vercel Pro once sustained usage exceeds ~80 GB/month (≈300–500 light MAU or 200–300 average MAU).
+- **Storage planning**: Supabase 1 GB free tier supports ~1,000 users with ≤2 compressed photos each (<500 KB).
+Set alert at 900 MB; plan upgrade to Supabase Pro or external storage when thresholds are hit.
 - **Security**: Enforce Row Level Security on all tables.
 Supabase policies govern reciprocity visibility and admin overrides.
 Manage secrets via Vercel/Supabase dashboards.

 ## 16. Monitoring & Upgrade Triggers